wariskhan1/Software-Engineering-Coursework/persona/User Stories.md

 in the ancient world, what is the difference between the countries in terms of the populations and civilizations so that my customers would feel like they have left with knowledge about the sites.**

-**As a tour guide, I want to be able to check informations about specific districts and regions so that I can recommend places to visit to my clients more accurately.**
+**As a tour guide, I want to be able to check informations about specific districts and regions so that I can more accurately recommend less crowded places to my customers who want to visit such places.**

 [User Story For Andrew Smith]